SLN-Text-Detection/SLN-Text-Detection/README.md

 # SLN-Text-Detection

-Scale-residual Learning Network for Text Detection in the wild
+Scale-residual Learning Network for Text Detection in the wild.
+Coding is adding.

 Introduction